pulumi/docs/content/blog/build-publish-containers-iac/index.md

 ## Wrapping Up

 In this article, we've seen how easy it is to build, publish, and use container images in many popular public and private container registry options.
-We have seen how to provision new registries using infrastructure as code and how easy it is to trigger deployments of application updates by simply running a single ‘pulumi up' command.
+We have seen how to provision new registries using infrastructure as code and how easy it is to trigger deployments of application updates by simply running a single `pulumi up` command.

 All of these steps were manually run from a CLI, however, a natural next step is to [wire the entire process up to a CI/CD system]({{< relref "/docs/guides/continuous-delivery" >}}) such as [GitHub Actions]({{< relref "/docs/guides/continuous-delivery/github-actions" >}}), [GitLab Pipelines]({{< relref "/docs/guides/continuous-delivery/gitlab-ci" >}}), [Jenkins]({{< relref "/docs/guides/continuous-delivery/jenkins" >}}), [Spinnaker]({{< relref "/docs/guides/continuous-delivery/spinnaker" >}}), or one of the many available options, so that you can deploy continuously as you merge code.